openeuler-mirror/ServerlessLLM/README.md

 ## News

+- **[08/25]** We're excited to share that we have added support of fast checkpoint loading for Ascend NPUs (CANN) when using with vLLM, PyTorch and HuggingFace Accelerate.
+Please refer to the documentation in `/docs/stable/store/ascend_npu_deployment` and `/docs/stable/store/晟腾NPU一站式部署文档`
 - **[03/25]** We're excited to share that we'll be giving a ServerlessLLM tutorial at the SESAME workshop, co-located with ASPLOS/EuroSys 2025 in Rotterdam, Netherlands, on March 31.
 [Slides](https://docs.google.com/presentation/d/1ioGCVpsg0x3oCxX19EiE820aMiY22X5MG6jgImZ1W18/edit?usp=sharing) | [More info](https://sesame25.github.io/)
 - **[11/24]** We have added experimental support of fast checkpoint loading for AMD GPUs (ROCm) when using with vLLM, PyTorch and HuggingFace Accelerate.
 Please refer to the [documentation](https://serverlessllm.github.io/docs/stable/store/rocm_quickstart) for more details.
 - **[10/24]** ServerlessLLM was invited to present at a global AI tech vision forum in Singapore.